Resource Library

 In 1973, Yukon First Nation leaders presented Together Today for Our Children Tomorrow to the Prime Minister Pierre of Canada.
 This document became the basis for negotiating Yukon First Nation land claims.

-Land Claims is our Culture Now
+Land Claims is our culture now

 Land claims negotiation took hard work by many important leaders.

-What Yukon First Nations Self-Government Means to Me
+What Yukon First Nations Self-Government means to me

-Self-Government is Hard Work
+Self-Government is hard work

 Negotiating the Yukon First Nation land claim and self-government agreements took a long time, and implementing them is an ongoing process.